ika-rwth-aachen/acdc-notebooks/README.md

 __Use JuypterLab to display the notebooks.__

-## Instruction to start JupyterLab with the Jupyter Notebooks using Docker
+## Instructions to start JupyterLab with the Jupyter Notebooks using Docker
 Docker should be used for starting JupyterLab on you local machine.
 You can use the following instructions to run the system:

 You can either build the docker image